KifayatKafe/VANET_Simulations/README.md

 Acknowledgments
 ===============
-I am thankful to the São Paulo Research Foundation (FAPESP) for providing financial assistance under the Processo # 2021/10647-8
+I am thankful to the São Paulo Research Foundation (FAPESP) for providing financial assistance under the Process # 2021/10647-8